CTI Career Search

 • Pharmacology

-After completing the program, you will graduate with a certificate, diploma or associate's degree, depending on the training you received.
+After completing the program, you will graduate with a certificate, diploma or Associate's degree, depending on the training you received.

 Many operating room technicians choose to take a national examination and become certified before entering the workforce as most employers prefer to hire certified technicians.
 However, certification is optional and not required by law to work as a technician.